My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Denali National Park is generally split into two regions: the “Frontcountry” (up to Mile 15 on the Park Road) and the “Backcountry” (Mile 15 to Mile 92).

-- You can only drive private vehicles to Mile 15 on the Park Road; to go further than that, you’ll need to board an official tour bus.
+- You can only drive private vehicles (including rental cars) to Mile 15 on the Park Road; to go further than that, you’ll need to board an official bus tour.

 - Denali NP is only open seasonally; it is almost entirely closed during the winter.
-For most visitors, there is no point planning a stop here on your Alaska itinerary if you’re visiting between late September and mid-May.
+For most visitors, there is no point in planning a stop here on your Alaska itinerary if you’re visiting between late September and mid-May.
+(If you are visiting in winter, the NPS has this handy page for you.)

 As part of the National Park system, Denali National Park operates under the same rules as other parks.
 You’ll either need to pay an entrance fee or use a National Parks Pass to enter.